ionic-team/capacitor-site/docs/guide/guides/push-notifications-firebase.md

 ![Podfile Location iOS](/assets/img/docs/guides/firebase-push-notifications/podfile-location-ios.png)

 We need to add Firebase to the CocoaPods provided for our App target.
-To do that, add `pod 'FirebaseCore` and `pod Firebase/Messaging` to your `target 'App'` section, like so:
+To do that, add `pod 'FirebaseCore'` and `pod 'Firebase/Messaging'` to your `target 'App'` section, like so:

 ```ruby
 target 'App' do